xxsqwe/notry/README.md

 # notry(Not on the Record yet) - Deniable Messaging with Retroactive Avowal

 ## Device for reproduction
-NOTE: this repo will **NOT** work under the MACBOOK M1/M2 chip.
+NOTE: This repo will **NOT** work under the Apple MacBook M1/M2 chip.

 ## Overview
 ===============================================================================

-Our implementation is written in Rust, supports both single- and multiple-message transcript avowal and follows community best practices—though we note our code is NOT YET READY for production use.
-For our implementation, we set the security parameter to pro- vide 256-bit equivalent security.
+Our implementation is written in Rust, supports both single- and multiple-message transcript avowal, and follows community best practices—though we note our code is NOT YET READY for production use.
+For our implementation, we set the security parameter to provide 256-bit equivalent security.

 All experiments were performed on an Intel 12th generation core i7-12700K pinned to 3.6GHz with 32GB RAM.

-We specially acknowledge [Dalke Cryptograph](http://dalek.rs/#home) and [CONEC](https://github.com/kwantam/conec) library.
+We especially acknowledge [Dalke](http://dalek.rs/#home) Cryptograph](http://dalek.rs/#home) and [CONEC](https://github.com/kwantam/conec) library.

 ## Directory Structure
 ===============================================================================
 - certs - certificates for the coordinator(also for the Judge)
--  examples - evaluation code for avowal and key exchange protocl
+-  examples - evaluation code for avowal and key exchange protocol
-     - examples/avow.rs - evaluation code for avowal, timers are setted in this code.
+     - examples/avow.rs - evaluation code for avowal, timers are set in this code.
      - examples/coord.rs - evaluation code for coordinator(also for the avowal Judge)
-     - examples/gencert.rs - a script for generating certificate of the Judge
-     - examples/rachet.rs - integreted code for key exchange evaluation.
+     - examples/gencert.rs - a script for generating a certificate of the Judge examples/rachet.rs - integrated code for key exchange evaluation.
 Parties can either be Alice or Bob when running this program.
-Also timers are setted in this code.
+Also, timers are set in this code.
 - src - source code for the main branch
      - src/avow.rs - implementation of avowal
      - src/key_exchange - implementation of the key exchange protocol